openshift/enhancements/enhancements/microshift/low-latency-workloads-on-microshift.md

 This is least UX friendly way of providing the functionality.
 Responsibility of dev team is to remove common hurdles from user's path so they make less mistakes and want to continue using the product.

+### Applying user requested TuneD profile on every start of the `microshift-tuned.service`

+This was preferred option before it was discovered that when profile is applied, tuned will first remove all the old kernel args, then append new kernel args resulting in creation of new staged OSTree deployment.
+This happens even if the the same profile is being reapplied.

 ## Infrastructure Needed [optional]